sawan16/ChatGPT_Canvas_Game/README.md

-This repository is realted to my following Medium post:
+This repository is related to my following Medium post:

 https://sawanrai777.medium.com/exploring-chatgpt-canvas-a-tool-for-enhanced-interaction-cf5f02a8beb2